 Certain bodies do not possess free moving electrons like metals.
 Materials with fixed electrons such as plastics and rubber do not respond to the electric field at all.
 The electrons in such materials are not free to move around and generate an electric current.
 Such bodies are called Electrical Insulators.
 The plastic coating around the wire is an insulating material which prevents you from getting shocked by the electricity in the wire within.

 Electricity is vital to our lives.
 We may build our machines but electricity is what runs it.

+Hope you have understood electric current in conductors.
 Stay tuned with BYJU’S to learn more about conductors, insulators and many more.

 To know about the testing liquids for conduction, see the video below.